 Preheat oven to 375.
 Line bottom of 8×3-inch springform pan with parchment or wax paper.

 Combine chocolate and butter in a double boiler and stir occasionally over low heat until melted and smooth.

-In bowl, whisk egg yolks with 1/2 cup sugar until pale and thick.
-Stir in the warm chocolate mixture, almonds and flour.
+In a large mixing bowl, beat egg yolks with 1/2 cup sugar until pale and thick.
+Stir in the warm chocolate mixture, hazelnuts and flour.
 Set aside.

 Beat the egg whites and pinch of salt at medium speed until soft peaks form.
 Gradually sprinkle in remaining 1/4 cup sugar, beating at high speed until stiff but not dry.
 Fold about 1/4 of the egg whites completely into the chocolate batter to lighten it.
 Quickly fold in the remaining egg whites.
 Turn mixture into prepared pan and smooth top.

 Bake for 40-45 minutes until a cake tester inserted into the center of the cake shows moist crumbs.